 I guess you just pull out a little bit and then pull towards yourself will come off.

-So once again, everything just feels really, really nice in your in the hand.
+again, everything just feels really, really nice in your in the hand.
 Definitely built.
 Well, you had these all felt a little cut outs, I guess.
 So maybe stuff from vibration or just seal it better.
 And here’s your side.

 A little mounting option for a single three 1/2 inch hard drive.

-So I’m just super happy with this case.
+So I’m just super happy with the case.
 If you guys interested in small kids, they can pack some power.
 This is it.
 So here’s a shot of the G.T.
 X tight black edition right next to the case.

-And as you see, this really makes the case look small with this large graphics card right next to it.
+And you see, this really makes the case look small with this large graphics card right next to it.
 And here’s another shot from the side.

-So if you look here, it actually does touch the side of the case here.
-But the graphics doesn’t have any connectors or anything on the other side other than just the metal of the heat sink.
-So it shouldn’t have any problems.
+So if you look here, it does touch the side of the case.
+But the graphics don’t have connectors or anything on the other side other than just the metal of the heat sink.
+So it shouldn’t have problems.